OpenBCI/OpenBCI_Radios/README.md

 Adds a `,` to the main ring buffer.
 Used to ack that a time sync set command was sent.

-### bufferCleanSerial(numberOfPacketsToClean)

-Function to clean (clear/reset) the bufferSerial.

-**_numberOfPacketsToClean_** - `int`

-The number of packets you want to clean, for example, on init, we would clean all packets, but on cleaning from the RFduinoGZLL_onReceive() we would only clean the number of packets actually used.

 ### bufferRadioClean()

 Used to fill the buffer with all zeros.
 Should be used as frequently as possible.
 This is very useful if you need to ensure that no bad data is sent over the serial port.